aerleon/aerleon/docs/aclcheck.md

 from aerleon.lib import naming

 # Define the policy as a Python dictionary
-# This structure is the YAML policy file format - you could use yaml.safe_load to convert from YAML.
+# This structure is the YAML policy file format.
+# You could call yaml.safe_load to load your YAML policy into this format.
 example_policy = {
     "filename": "my_api_policy_check",
     "filters": [